-Manuel Protásio joined Vieira de Almeida & Associados in 1991 and is the head of the Projects - Infrastructures, Energy & Natural Resources practice group.
-In such capacity he has participated and/or led the teams involved in most of the transactions carried out by the firm to date on the power (including the renewable energies), oil & gas, mining, road, transport, water and wastes sectors.
+He joined Vieira de Almeida & Associados in 1991 and is currently one of the partners in charge of the Projects - Infrastructure, Energy & Natural Resources practice group.
+In such capacity, he has participated in or led the teams involved in the most relevant transactions carried out in Portugal to date on the power (including the renewable energies), oil and gas, road, transport, water and wastes sector.
 He has also been actively working in regulation and public procurement procedures of those sectors.